 The heat will be usefully concentrated at the top of the cavity during the construction of a new nest.
 Colonies will be able to build long uninterrupted combs and to sit under their honey stores during the winter; thus avoiding isolation starvation.

-Fashioned from trees blown down in storms or felled when at risk of falling, our log hives are a minimum of 20 inches (50cms) in diameter and 32 – 36 inches ( 80 – 90cms) long.
-The cavity is 12 inches (30 cms) in diameter and is fitted with top cover boards and a floor hatch.
-Cavity volume is approximately 55 – 65 litres.
+Fashioned from trees blown down in storms or felled when at risk of falling, our log hives are a minimum of 18 inches in diameter and 32 – 36 inches ( 80 – 90cms) long.
+The cavity is between 10 and 12″ in diameter and is fitted with top cover board and rain cover and then a removable board is rebated into the bottom.
+This allows for inspection of colony growth and any debris.